cory-johannsen/gohtn/README.md

 Supported tasks:
 - Primitive tasks with multiple conditions.
 The task will execute when all conditions are met
 - Compound tasks with multiple methods.
-Each method is a set of conditions and tasks, and the compound tasks selects and executes a method given the state.
+Each method is a set of conditions and tasks, and the compound task selects and executes a method given the state.
+Compound tasks allow for hierarchical topology.
 - Goal tasks with multiple task conditions.
 A task condition is a condition that is satisfied when a task completes.
+The goal is met when all task conditions are satisfied.

 References:
 - https://en.wikipedia.org/wiki/Hierarchical_task_network